High order discretization schemes for stochastic volatility models: An efficient scheme for path dependent options pricing

-\begin{remark} \begin{itemize} \item The fact that we can simulate exactly the volatility process without affecting the order of convergence of the scheme is yet another advantage of our approach over the Cruzeiro \textit{et al.} \citeyear{CruzeiroMalliavinThalmaier} scheme.
-On the other hand, the Kahl and Jäckel \citeyear{KahlJackel} scheme allows the exact simulation of $(Y_t)_{t\in[0,T]}$.
-Applied to the SDE (\ref{SV2}), it writes as Note that it is close to our scheme insofar as it takes advantage of the structure of the SDE (for example, unlike the Cruzeiro \textit{et al.} \citeyear{CruzeiroMalliavinThalmaier} scheme, it allows the use of the coupling introduced in Remark \ref{MLMC}).
+\begin{remark} \begin{itemize} \item In the quadratic Gaussian model, when $y_0\neq 0$, choosing $\xi=1$, $\alpha_l=\frac{2p}{4p+1}\left(\frac{8p}{8p+1}\right)^{l-1}$ for $l\in\{1,\hdots,L\}$ with $L=\lceil\frac{2\log\log N}{\log\frac{8p+1}{8p}}\rceil$ in \eqref{majoquadgaus}, one obtains that $\ee\left[\max_{0\leq k\leq N} \Big|\widetilde{X}_{t_k}-\widetilde{X}^N_{t_k}\Big|^{2p}\right] \leq \frac{C\log\log N}{N^{2p}}$ . \item The fact that we can simulate exactly the volatility process without affecting the order of convergence of the scheme is yet another advantage of our approach over the Cruzeiro \textit{et al.} \cite{CruzeiroMalliavinThalmaier} scheme.
+On the other hand, the Kahl and Jäckel \cite{KahlJackel} scheme allows the exact simulation of $(Y_t)_{t\in[0,T]}$.
+Applied to the SDE (\ref{SV2}), it writes as Note that it is close to our scheme insofar as it takes advantage of the structure of the SDE (for example, unlike the Cruzeiro \textit{et al.} \cite{CruzeiroMalliavinThalmaier} scheme, it allows the use of the coupling introduced in Remark \ref{MLMC}).
 The main difference, which explains why our scheme has better weak trajectorial convergence order, is that we discretize more accurately the integral of $f(Y_t)$ with respect to the Brownian motion $(B_t)_{t\in[0,T]}$.
 If, instead of a trapezoidal method, one uses the same discretization as for the WeakTraj\_1 scheme, then it can be shown that this modified IJK scheme will exhibit a first order weak trajectorial convergence.